-The Hospice Bereavement Support Service offers Memorial Events in Inverness and other parts of the Highlands for anyone who wishes to remember a loved one.
+The Hospice Bereavement Support Service offers Memorial Events in collaboration with the Hospice Chaplain, in Inverness and other parts of the Highlands for anyone who wishes to remember a loved one.
 Everyone is very welcome to attend any or all of these events and to join us for refreshments afterwards.
 Information about these events will be publicised on this page of the Hospice website, on Facebook, and in local press throughout the Highlands.

 Our services will continue to be offered on-line and can be accessed via the Hospice website or Facebook pages.

 The Hospice Chaplain offers spiritual and pastoral support to people in bereavement.
 This support is non-denominational and is offered to people who have a specific religious faith as well as to those who would not describe themselves as ‘religious’.